HTTP-RPC/Kilo/README.md

 The output of processing _tree.html_ would be a collection of nested unordered list elements representing each of the nodes in the tree.

 ### Resources
-A resource marker injects a value from a resource bundle into the output stream, allowing static template content to be localized.
+Resource markers allow static template content to be localized.
 At execution time, the template processor looks for a resource bundle with the same base name as the template minus the template's extension, using the locale specified by the current HTTP request.
-If the bundle exists, it is used to provide localized string resources for the markers specified in the template.
+If the bundle exists, it is used to provide localized string values for the markers specified in the template.

-For example, the descriptive text from the _statistics.html_ template discussed earlier could be extracted into a file named _statistics\_en.properties_ as shown below:
+For example, the descriptive text from the _statistics.html_ template discussed earlier could be extracted into a file named _statistics\_en.properties_ as follows:

     title=Statistics
     count=Count
     sum=Sum
     average=Average

-The template itself could be updated to refer to these values as follows:
+The template itself could be updated to refer to these values as shown below:

     <html>
     <head>